mr-Mojo/Synthetic-Linegenerator/readme.md

 Use `-f` to control the intensity of the augmentation in a range from `]0,10.0]`.
 Note that higher factors make the rescaling-process slow and somewhat useless, as the image will be cropped at the border.
 This can be resolved by using the `-r` toggle, that allows to exclude the rotation from the augmentation.

 All augmented images will be written to a folder specified by `-o` (if none is given, `/augmentations` will be used) and can be zipped by using `-z`.
 Use the `-s` toggle if you want the augmented images to be written to their respective separate folders.

-To use several augmentation methods on the files, simply run the augment_images - script again with the former output as input.
+To use more than one augmentation run per file, simply run `augment_images.py` again with the former output as input.